godotengine/godot-docs/classes/class_string.rst

 :ref:`String<class_String>` **pad_decimals** **(** :ref:`int<class_int>` digits **)** |const|

-Formats a number to have an exact number of ``digits`` after the decimal point.
+Formats the string representing a number to have an exact number of ``digits`` *after* the decimal point.

 .. rst-class:: classref-item-separator